boundless-xyz/boundless/documentation/site/pages/market/boundless-market-rfc.md

     /// @notice Return when the given request expires. function requestDeadline(uint192 requestId) external view returns (uint64);

-    /// @notice Deposit Ether into the proof market to pay for proof and/or lockin stake.
+    /// @notice Deposit Ether into the market to pay for proof and/or lockin stake.
     /// @dev Value deposited is msg.value and it is credited to the account of msg.sender. function deposit() external payable;
-    /// @notice Withdraw Ether from the proof market.
+    /// @notice Withdraw Ether from the market.
     /// @dev Value is debited from msg.sender. function withdraw(uint256 value) external;
     /// @notice Check the deposited balance, in Ether, of the given account.